-Maine Coon cats are so dog-like, that they consider human babies to be younger ‘pack members’, so instinctively lick babies to keep them clean!
+Maine Coon cats are also so dog-like, that they consider human babies to be younger ‘pack members’, so instinctively lick babies to keep them clean!

 They will also purr, and rub themselves against a baby, to scent them.
 This is effectively your cat saying that your baby is part of ‘their’ family, too.

 6. Pack Mentality

 The Maine Coons dog-like behaviour has resulted in many owners calling them ‘dogs of the cat world’.

-One of the dog-like characteristic that they display which makes them ideally suited to living with babies and young children, is their ‘pack mentality’.
+One of the dog-like characteristics that they display which makes them ideally suited to living with babies and children, is their pack mentality.

 This pack mentality is important because it enables Maine Coons to adapt well to new babies joining their ‘pack’.
 New babies become part of their pack, which they happily protect.

 Thankfully, this breed quickly accepts new babies within the household.

 Maine Coons are extremely playful felines and love to play with their human family.

 This makes the Maine Coon cat breed ideally suited to living with babies and children since the younger family members become great playmate companions for them.

 Young children and babies will be amused by the Maine Coon cat’s quirky behavior and fun-loving characteristics.

 Maine Coons are very loyal cats that bond closely with their family members.

 Maine Coon cats will want to have a relationship with all members of the household, both young and old.

 Babies in particular have no preconceived ideas about cleanliness or dirt, nor are they the least bit bothered by cat fur all over their clothes.

-This makes the Maine Coon ideally suited to living with babies since these loving gentle giants will lavish affection on babies, and the baby will happily bond closely with them.
+This makes the Maine Coon ideally suited to living with babies and children since these loving gentle giants will lavish affection on babies, and the baby will happily bond closely with them.